Unhoused: forward and backward we go, again

 • Listen to the unhoused and their advocates.
 Involve them in decision-making about solutions.

 • Stop demonizing the unhoused.
-Give moral leadership to community members to accept the homeless as their neighbors.
+Give moral leadership to community members to accept–or welcome!–the homeless as their neighbors.

 Speaking of sweeps: